Dev guideAPI Reference

 }

-2. Pause other rules in free accounts
+2. Delete other rules in free accounts

 3. Create the A/B test

-2. Click Add Rule > A/B Test.
+1. click Add Rule and select A/B Test.

 4. Add an event

-1. Click in the Metrics field.
+1. Click on the Metrics field.

 2. Click Create new event.

-1. Enter purchase for the Event Key and click Create Event.
-(To understand whether the new sorting flag helps customers figure out what to buy, track whether the user makes a purchase after they viewed the products in a new order.)
+2. (Optional) Enter a Description.
+You want to know whether the new sorting flag helps customers figure out what to buy, so track whether the user makes a purchase after they were shown the products in a new order.

 1. Click Add Metric.

-Select the "On" variation
+select the on variation

 📘